dipanjan308/Mean-squared-displacement/README.md

 Mean squared displacement and the standard error obtained from block averaging is calculated for trajectory obtained from LAMMPS molecular dynamics simulation of pure water.
-In the current version of the code the trajectory has to be unwrapped.
+If the trajectory is wrapped (x, y, z in LAMMPS) with periodic boundary conditions it can be wnwrapped using the function unfold_trajectory.
+If xu, yu, xu coordinated are printed in LAMMPS dump file no such unwrapping of atomic positions is required.